10 Mistakes People Make On Their Turkey Holidays

 In all guesthouses where we stayed, we had an opportunity to share interesting stories with owners and learn a lot about local culture.
 In other places, we felt like we gained new friends.

 Staying in a guesthouse in Turkey is a very special experience that feels more like a homestay.
-It is a really nice way to make local connections and experience real Turkey.
+It is a nice way to make local connections and experience real Turkey.

 Most guesthouse stays can be booked online through Expedia, Agoda, Hotels.com, and sometimes Booking.
 Although we noticed that often the lowest prices come up on Hotels.com and Agoda.

-Forgetting to Tip
+Do Not Forget to Tip

-It is always important to educate yourself on the tipping culture of a new destination.
-In Turkey, some tipping is normal but it is not mandatory as in the US.
-It also depends on the level of service and the type of restaurant you go to.
+It also depends on the level of service and the type of establishment you go to.
 In fancy restaurants (like those fish restaurants in Bodrum) tips can be already included in your bill or waiters expect you to leave a tip.
 Other than that, it is up to you to tip or not.

 At the same time, the culture doesn’t tend to be as strong as it is in America or in some European countries, so you also don’t want to tip too much.